bbadzioch/419_site/index.md

 | **E-mail:** [badzioch@buffalo.edu](mailto:badzioch@buffalo.edu?subject=MTH 419) |
 | **Office Hours:** Thu 2:00-4:00 PM, Math Building 108 and by appointment |

+**Note:** I am teaching two different courses this semester.
+To keep office hours more organized, please try to come to my office hours between 3-4 PM with questions about this course.
+However, if you need to come before 3 PM, it is fine as well.

 ## TA

 | Ning Ma |